 “I can’t count the number of people who quit their jobs due to stress during their Andromeda or Anthem jobs,” an employee said.
-Another said that studio employees often went into empty rooms, locked doors and cried.
+Another said that studio employees often went into empty rooms, locked doors, and cried.
 The third person added that “The feeling of weakness and stress is an epidemic within BioWare.”

 Out of spells

 And the “BioWare miracle” is also mentioned.
 Inside the studio, they always believe that no matter how stumbling and up-to-date the game development process, something will happen in the final months to turn it into an exciting game.
 That was true for the first three Mass Effect versions, with Dragon Age: Origins and with Inquisition.
-The BioWare employees compare their gaming process to a hockey stick: a straight line, and a sudden rise.
+The BioWare employees compare their gaming process to a hockey stick: a straight line and a sudden rise.
 Even projects that seem like a disaster can be improved with the BioWare miracle – in other words, hundreds and thousands of overtime hours for everyone.

 Up the idea

 An idea quickly received the support of the masses: an alien and dangerous planet.
 Anthem will take gamers into a hostile new world, so much so that if you want to go out, you need to be equipped with a monumental exosuit.
 The planet will be like the Bermuda Triangle, with gravity wells capable of pulling spacecraft from orbit, making its surface dominated by extraordinary phenomena.
-There will be scary giant creatures reigning everywhere, and test the survival ability of gamers.
+There will be scary giant creatures reigning everywhere and test the survival ability of gamers.

 In this first version, Anthem has fascinating dynamic weather effects.
-Gamers can see the environment moving enough spring-autumn-winter according to the phenomena that are happening on the screen, which has been proven feasible through the demo version.
+Gamers can see the environment moving enough spring-autumn-winter according to the phenomena happening on the screen, which has been proven feasible through the demo version.
 The video below is one of those demos:

-If you play through Anthem on launch, you’ll realize that none of the videos above appear in the game.
+If you play through Anthem on the launch, you’ll realize that none of the videos above appear in the game.

 “That is the main highlight of the game.
-You will explore together, try to achieve something and come back to talk about it, ” one said.
+You will explore together, try to achieve something, and come back to talk about it, ” one said.
 Another former employee added: “Very interesting.
 (This gameplay) has struck the hearts of many people who have worked with games. ”